-Parkes Shire Council is a statutory corporation constituted under the Local Government Act 1993.
 Parkes Shire Council's governing body comprises 10 Councillors, all of whom are popularly elected by eligible residents and ratepayers at Local Government elections held every four years.
 All Councillors are elected to represent the entire Parkes Shire local government area, rather than individual wards.

 The Mayor and Deputy Mayor are chosen by the Councillors and elected for a two-year term.
 The Councillors, meeting as the Council, are responsible for directing and controlling the affairs of Council in accordance with the Act.